 14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

-Love or hate them, the Dutch are fiercely unique (even though they may not dress like it).
+Love them or hate them, the Dutch are fiercely unique (even though they may not dress like it).

-1. A toilet calendar for when you’ve got things to do and are stuck in the loo
+1. A toilet calendar, for when you’ve got things to do and are stuck in the loo

 photo of person on toilet and toilet calendar hanging on wall